question-bank/programming-languages/01-introduction/sum-of-two-numbers-provided-by-the-user.md

-## Sum of Two Numbers Provided by the User
+## Sum of two numbers provided by the user

 Write a program to print on the output the sum of two integer numbers provided by the user.